coozila/agi-gpt-plugin-template/README.md

-# alpha-plugin-template
+# agi-gpt-plugin-template
 A starting point for developing your own external plug-in for alpha

-# **If you want your plugin to live within the codebase, use the example in the [plugins repo](https://github.com/coozila/alpha-plugins) instead**
+# **If you want your plugin to live within the codebase, use the example in the [plugins repo](https://github.com/coozila/agi-gpt-plugins) instead**

 ### Plugin Installation Steps